alexandertrefz/essence/packages/stdlib/DEVELOPMENT.md

   `ambiguous-namespace`.
 Naming a Method twice is still worth avoiding: which one a call reaches then depends on the receiver's Type rather than on what it says.
+- **A receiver narrowed by EVIDENCE is the same rule with a refinement as the target.** `NonEmptyList<ItemType>` is a checked refinement of `List<ItemType>`, and `namespace NonEmptyList<infer ItemType> for NonEmptyList<ItemType>` holds the two Methods the proof makes total — `firstItem` and `lastItem`, answering an item where `List`'s own answer an Optional.
+A refined receiver reaches every Namespace its base reaches and this one besides, so the refined target beats the base target for a Method both declare; a List nothing proved anything about does not reach it at all.
+Neither Method can be written in Essence, which is the point rather than a gap: a refinement erases before anything runs, so a native is what spending the evidence looks like.
 - **A Type and the Namespace that targets it belong in one file.** `Optional` and `Ordering` each declare their Choice and the Namespace over it together;
   splitting them across files works, but leaves the two halves of one idea